 Progression to subsequent TBP rollout phases is contingent on the successful completion of the preceding phase, determined by the following criteria:

-Carrier attestations to readiness are complete, and all carriers are able to conduct testing for the affected exchanges.
+Carrier attestations to TBP readiness are complete, and all carriers were able to successfully conduct production-level testing.

 No major routing issues or adverse customer impacts are reported for a period of two months following the launch of TBP in an exchange.

-No evidence of dual assignment or issues with portability requests is observed for a period of two months.
+No material evidence of a marked increase in dual assignment or issues with portability requests is observed.

 Future Deployment

-Future deployment in additional exchanges beyond the rollout schedule should follow the proposals and recommendations of the CNA, as the CNA manages the Numbering Resource Utilization Forecast (NRUF) at the exchange level and is best positioned to identify where TBP is warranted.
-However, as outlined in contribution CNCO237A, the establishment of an Exchange Area Number Pool in any location requires a thousands-block implementation plan submitted by the CSCN and approved by the Commission.
+Future deployment in additional exchanges beyond the rollout schedule should follow proposals and recommendations by the CSCN based on data provided by the CNA.

 Conclusion